kemmis/Panda/README.md

 5. (Optional) If you happen to be deploying from a branch other than master, then you'll want to add the `SCM_USE_LIBGIT2SHARP_REPOSITORY` setting with a value of `0` (zero).
 This avoids a bug that currently exists with libgit2sharp.
 6. Under "Deployment Options" in the Azure portal, configure the deployment source to use  your new fork of Panda on GitHub.

+### Configuration
+As of Panda version 1.1, the only configuration that is necessary is to set the database connection string for the application.
+You will find the `DefaultConnection` connection string defined inside the `appsettings.json` file.
+You will need to configure this connection string to point to the SqlServer and database that you wish to use.
+When Panda starts for the first time, it will create the tables and seed the data that it needs to run.
+No need to manually execute any sql scripts to install Panda.

+### Running Panda Locally
+Running Panda locally requires that you have the .NET Core 2 SDK, Node.js, and some flavor of SQL Server installed.
+Once you have these dependencies installed, you're ready to run Panda.

+#### Running Panda From Binaries via the dotnet Command Line
+1. Download the Panda binaries for latest version and unzip them to your desired directory.
+2. Open your favorite command line and navigate to the directory where you unzipped the Panda binaries.
+3. Run `dotnet panda.web.dll`

+#### Running Panda From Source via the dotnet Command Line
+1. Acquired the Panda source by either cloning the git repository or downloading the source to your computer.
+2. Open your favorite command line and navigate tot he directory where the Panda source files live.
+3. Change directories to the `/src/Panda.Web/` folder.
+4. Run `npm install`
+5. Run `dotnet run`

+#### Running Panda From Visual Studio
+1. Acquired the Panda source by either cloning the git repository or downloading the source to your computer.
+2. Open Panda.sln
+3. Make sure the Panda.Web project is selected in the solution explorer pane, and hit F5 to start the app with debugging.

 ### Problems & Solutions

 #### *Module not found: Error: Can't resolve './$$_gendir/app/app.module.ngfactory'* when running webpack